 The new creative centre of York St John University proposes a semi public theatre venue and an atrium as a mixing valve to encourage interactions and spontaneous learning outside the classroom.

-In advising adventurous young minds curious about this profession, Syafiq advises them to aim high, and define success for themselves.
-He emphasizes intuition and risk-taking as elements that are important in a designer’s life, for the most interesting discoveries are borne from accidents and chances taken.
+For adventurous young minds curious about this profession, Syafiq advises them to aim high, and define success for themselves.
+He emphasises intuition and risk-taking as elements that are important in a designer’s life, for the most interesting discoveries are borne from accidents and chances taken.
 One should take their time discovering and playing, then return to reflect upon their discoveries.